Tomasbenton/Auction-Display-Project/README.md

 ## Running
 To start the web application server:
-* Start MongoDB - see the *Tutorials* section for your specific operating system on the [installation page](https://docs.mongodb.com/manual/installation/) for how to start Mongo.
+* Start MongoDB server - see the *Tutorials* section for your specific operating system on the [installation page](https://docs.mongodb.com/manual/installation/) for how to start Mongo.
 (Run on default port 27017)
 * Start client-side Vue.js server (starts at url [http://localhost:8080/](http://localhost:8080/))
 ```bash
 cd posts